-The Land Institute has announced that Chief Scientist Tim Crews will become the Director of the New Roots International Initiative, effective January 1, 2022.
-The Land Institute has also launched a search for a new Lead Scientist, Soil Ecology, to advance work on ecological intensification of perennial grain agriculture.
+The Land Institute has announced that Chief Scientist Tim Crews will become the Director of the International Program, effective January 1, 2022.
+The Land Institute has also launched a search for a new Lead Scientist, Soil Ecology, to advance work on the ecological intensification of perennial grain agriculture.

 “This international initiative is a key part of our renewed commitment to deepen, diversify, and expand a locally adapted and globally connected movement for the development of ecological, perennial agroecosystems,” said Rachel Stroer, President of The Land Institute.
 “There is no one better suited to collaboratively innovate and catalyze an international network of research activity than Tim Crews.
 He has experience convening international partners and brings the scientific credentials necessary to lead and inspire.”

 Crews have held several roles at The Land Institute, with his first and longest engagements as Director of Research and Lead Scientist, Soil Ecology.
 Most recently, he served as the Director of Ecological Intensification.
 During his nearly decade-long tenure, he contributed crucial research to IPCC’s Special Report on Climate Change and Land Usage and led vital work on diverse agroecology systems, carbon sequestration, and nitrogen fixation in perennial grain-legume polycultures.
 Crews will continue to serve on the executive team as Chief Scientist, a position he has held since July 2021.